tgross/devopsdaysmsp2018/content/_index.md

 *https://apility.io/2018/05/25/gdpr-lazy-block-european-users-cloudflare-workers/*

 {{% note %}}
-the childishness and utter lack of professionalism we've seen with GDPR
+but even in the face of reasonable privacy law like the GDPR, we've seen our industry act with utter lack of professionalism.
+After 2 *years* notice, this "I'm taking my ball home" is the best that orgs can do?
 {{% /note %}}

 ---